apache/druid/docs/ingestion/schema-design.md

 - Create other dimensions for attributes attached to your data points.
 These are often called "tags" in timeseries database systems.
 - Create [metrics](../querying/aggregations.md) corresponding to the types of aggregations that you want to be able to query.
 Typically this includes "sum", "min", and "max" (in one of the long, float, or double flavors).
-If you want to be able to compute percentiles or quantiles, use Druid's [approximate aggregators](../querying/aggregations.md#approximate-aggregations).
+If you want the ability to compute percentiles or quantiles, use Druid's [approximate aggregators](../querying/aggregations.md#approximate-aggregations).
 - Consider enabling [rollup](./rollup.md), which will allow Druid to potentially combine multiple points into one row in your Druid datasource.
 This can be useful if you want to store data at a different time granularity than it is naturally emitted.
 It is also useful if you want to combine timeseries and non-timeseries data in the same datasource.